BeardNotice/char-tracker/README.md

 - **JSON Server**: The application uses JSON Server as a mock backend to simulate data storage and retrieval.

 ## Credits
-- **Candela Obscura**: Candela Obscura is a roleplaying game created by Taliesin Jaffe and Chris Lockey.
+- **Candela Obscura**: Candela Obscura is a roleplaying game created by Taliesin Jaffe and Chris Lockey, and designed and written by Spenser Starke and Rowan Hall.
 - **Darrington Press**: Darrington Press is the publishing company behind Candela Obscura, founded by the cast of Critical Role.

 ## Getting Started